layer-3/docs/docs/legacy/resources/duckies/ducklings-game.md

 You had 5 legendaries, all with the same color and different families?
 It is now time to meld them, and the laboratory will bore the ultimate masterpiece, the **MYTHIC**!!

 As a Mythic NFT holder, you'll be ranked based on the rarity of your Mythic NFT (1-60), with higher ranks giving you access to exclusive benefits such as yields of our native token, $DUCKIES, as well as $YELLOW, and other partner tokens.
-But it's not just about the rewards—owning a Mythic NFT is a mark of distinction and status within our community.&#x20;
+But it's not just about the rewards—owning a Mythic NFT is a mark of distinction and status within our community.

 Mythic NFTs also have a place in our official Ambassador Program.
 You'll gain even more perks, including early access to new features and products, the chance to participate in our expansion strategies, and access to private sales that are not available to everyone.